alexpechkarev/larbac/readme.md

 By default frontend interface turned on, to turn this option off see configuration file.
-Forntend interface URS's shown below, defined in configuration file and can be modified at any time.
+Forntend interface URL's shown below, defined in configuration file and can be modified at any time.

 ```
 	/*